mfem/web/src/building.md

 ```

 ## CUDA version of MFEM
 To build the CUDA version of MFEM, one needs to specify the [CUDA compute capability](https://developer.nvidia.com/cuda-gpus#compute), with the `CUDA_ARCH` flag.
-In the examples below we use `CUDA_ARCH=sm_70` to build the MFEM serial and parallel versions for compute cability 7.0 (V100).
+In the examples below we use `CUDA_ARCH=sm_70` to build the MFEM serial and parallel versions for compute capability 7.0 (V100).

 Build the serial CUDA version of MFEM:
 ```sh